 December 2014 - February 2015

 We are Going Green

 “Tikkun olam” is a Hebrew phrase that translates to “repairing the world”.
 This simple phrase holds a powerful meaning, suggesting that humanity has a shared responsibility to heal, fix, and transform the earth on which we live.
 Here at the JCC, we continue to take steps that fulfill this responsibility by creating an energy efficient “green” campus.
-As part

 1. REDUCING PAPER USE & INCREASING PAPER RECYCLING.

 Our quarterly newsletter, the JCC Centerpiece, is always available as an online publication.
 It is available for download off of our website, www.jccomaha.org.
 Limited printed copies of the Centerpiece will be available at the Member Services Desk for individuals that do not have access to the internet.
 In addition, we continue to recycle paper in our offices.

 2. RECYCLING PLASTIC BOTTLES & ENCOURAGING USE OF REUSABLE BOTTLES.

 We are placing new recycling bins, specifically for plastic bottles, near vending machines on campus.
 Please take advantage of this service by placing your EMPTY water and soda bottles in the bins.